 The Harlem Children's Zone Social Work Team

-The Social Work Team of Promise Academy is a part of the wraparound services that Harlem Children's Zone provides.
-Contact your school directly for services.
+The Social Work Team of HCZ Promise Academy is a part of the wraparound services that Harlem Children's Zone provides.
+Please contact your child's school directly for services.

 Essential Duties and Responsibilities of the Social Work Team